davidlennick/build-infra/README.md

 ## kube-mgmt
-- stuff to install on any client working with the kube cluster (kubectl, helm)
+- stuff to install on any client working with the kube cluster (kubectl, helm, /etc/host updates)